rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/azure.md

 3. Under the **Cluster Configuration > Advanced** section, click **Add** under **Additional Controller Manager Args** and add this flag: `--configure-cloud-routes=false`

-4. Click the **Create** button to submit the form and create the cluster.
+4. Click **Create** to submit the form and create the cluster.

 ## Cloud Provider Configuration

-Rancher will automatically create a new Network Security Group, Resource Group, Availability Set, Subnet, and Virtual Network.
+Rancher automatically creates a new Network Security Group, Resource Group, Availability Set, Subnet, and Virtual Network.
 If you already have some or all of these created, you will need to specify them before creating the cluster.
-You can check RKE1 Node Templates for or RKE2 Machine Pools to see more of these automatically generated names and update them if necessary.
+You can check **RKE1 Node Templates** or **RKE2 Machine Pools** to view or edit these automatically generated names.

 **Refer to the full list of configuration options in the [upstream docs](https://cloud-provider-azure.sigs.k8s.io/install/configs/).**

 :::note
-1. `useInstanceMetadata` must be set to true for `providerID` to be configured correctly by the cloud provider.
+1. `useInstanceMetadata` must be set to `true` for the cloud provider to correctly configure `providerID`.
-2. `excludeMasterFromStandardLB` must be set to false if nodes labeled `node-role.kubernetes.io/master` are required to be added to the backends of Azure Load Balancer (ALB).
+2. `excludeMasterFromStandardLB` must be set to `false` if you need to add nodes labeled `node-role.kubernetes.io/master` to the backend of the Azure Load Balancer (ALB).
-3. `loadBalancerSku` can be `basic` or `standard`.
+3. `loadBalancerSku` can be set to `basic` or `standard`.
 Basic SKU will be deprecated in September 2025.
 Refer to the [Azure upstream docs](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/public-ip-basic-upgrade-guidance#basic-sku-vs-standard-sku) for more information.
 :::

-Azure cloud provider supports reading the cloud config from Kubernetes secrets.
-The secret is a serialized version of azure.json file.
-When the secret is changed, the cloud controller manager will re-constructing itself without restarting the pod.
-It is recommended for the helm chart to read the Cloud Provider Config from secret.
+Azure supports reading the cloud config from Kubernetes secrets.
+The secret is a serialized version of the azure.json file.
+When the secret is changed, the cloud controller manager reconstructs itself without restarting the pod.
+It is recommended for the Helm chart to read the Cloud Provider Config from the secret.

 Note that the chart reads the Cloud Provider Config from a given secret name in the `kube-system` namespace.
-Since Azure cloud provider would read Kubernetes secrets, RBAC also needs to be configured.
-An example secret for the Cloud Provider Config is shown below, modify it as needed and create the secret.
+Since Azure reads Kubernetes secrets, RBAC also needs to be configured.
+An example secret for the Cloud Provider Config is shown below.
+Modify it as needed and create the secret.

   ```yaml
 # azure-cloud-config.yaml